Tohoku-University-Takizawa-Lab/detloc-tracer/README.md

     $ make

-(If it cannot detect the Pin, please edit the Makefile)
+(If it cannot detect the Pin, please manually specify the Pin's location in the Makefile)

 To generate the communication matrix: